Where The Locals Go In The Hague

 You might like this as well:

-How to eat like a local in Europe Want to enjoy all of Europe's amazing food like a local?
+How To Eat Like A Local In Europe Want to enjoy all of Europe's amazing food like a local?
 It's easy to find the best places to eat when you travel by train with Interrail & follow these 5 simple rules.

 Winter in the Benelux Here’s our senior train travel guide for winter in the Benelux.
 Here’s how to visit Belgium, Luxembourg and the Netherlands in one seamless rail tour with the Interrail Benelux Pass.